department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 A judge at the Board of Veterans’ Appeals in Washington, DC, will review your case. <br>
 [Learn more about how to request a Board Appeal](/decision-reviews/board-appeal).

-#### Can I request a Board Appeal?

-You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
-You can't request 2 Board Appeals in a row.

 <!-- Todo: Implement updated number component -->
 <div class="card information">